judson-computer-science/csc110Examples/README.md

 ## Linux Command Cheat Sheet
 The following list are some of the more common Linux command that you will need for this class.
 Under each main bullet point, the sub-bullets provide examples of how the command can be used.
 ### "man" command
-view the manual for any linux command
+view the official manual for any linux command
-- view the manual for the `ls` command
 ````
+Example: view the manual for the 'ls' command
 	man ls
 ````